Myropillia rural hromada

-Myropillia rural hromada is a territorial community in the Sumy Raion, in Sumy Oblast, inUkraine.
+Myropillia rural hromada is a territorial community in the Sumy Raion, in Sumy Oblast, in Ukraine.
 The administrative center is the village of Myropillia.

 The area of the community is 298.6 km^{2}, and the population is 4,525 (2018).
+On March 13 2025, 543 inhabitants were evacuated from Myropillia rural hromada and Yunakivka rural hromada.

-It was formed on August 25, 2016, by merging the Zapsillia Village Council, Mala Ribitsia Village Council, Myropillia Village Council and Sinne Village Council of the Krasnopillia Raion.
+It was formed on August 25, 2016, by merging the Zapsillia Village Council, Mala Rybytsia Village Council, Myropillia Village Council and Sinnivska Village Council of the Krasnopillia Raion.

-On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923–2020), the community joined the newly formed Sumy Raion.
+On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the former Sumy Raion (1923–2020), the community joined the newly formed Sumy Raion.